Battle of Raab (1809): Austrian retreat

 John fought Eugène in a tough rearguard action at the Battle of Piave River on 8 May.
 Up to this moment, John and his soldiers had fought well.
 Now, John probably committed a serious blunder by splitting up his command.
 With the main army he fell back to the northeast.
-By the second week of May, John and Feldmarschallleutnant Albert Gyulai stood at Tarvis (Tarvisio) with 8,340 troops.
-Feldmarschallleutnant Johann Maria Philipp Frimont's 13,060-man Mobile Force lay at nearby Villach.
-Feldmarschallleutnant Ignác Gyulay with 14,880 men of the IX Armeekorps defended the Laibach (now Ljubljana, Slovenia) area to the southeast of Villach.
-Far to the west-northwest, Feldmarschallleutnant Johann Gabriel Chasteler de Courcelles and 17,460 soldiers of the VIII Armeekorps held the region around Innsbruck.
-Feldmarschallleutnant Franjo Jelačić and the 10,200-strong Northern Division was stationed at Salzburg to the northwest.
+By the second week of May, John and Albert Gyulai stood at Tarvis (Tarvisio) with 8,340 troops.
+Johann Maria Philipp Frimont's 13,060-man Mobile Force lay at nearby Villach.
+Ignác Gyulay with 14,880 men of the IX Armeekorps defended the Laibach (now Ljubljana, Slovenia) area to the southeast of Villach.
+Far to the west-northwest, Johann Gabriel Chasteler de Courcelles and 17,460 soldiers of the VIII Armeekorps held the region around Innsbruck.
+Franjo Jelačić and the 10,200-strong Northern Division was stationed at Salzburg to the northwest.
 Finally, General-major Andreas von Stoichewich's 8,100 men continued to pin Marmont in Dalmatia to the south of Laibach.
 By this time a large proportion of John's forces was made up of hastily raised Landwehr infantry.